QualiTorque/torque-start-environment/README.md

-# torque-start-sb-action
+# torque-start-environment

 This action integrates Torque into your CI/CD pipeline.

-You can configure your available build workflows to create a sandbox from any blueprint, start your tests and end the sandbox when finished (using [torque-end-sb-action](https://github.com/QualiTorque/torque-end-sb-action)).
+You can configure your available build workflows to create an environment from any blueprint, start your tests and end the environment when finished (using [torque-end-environment](https://github.com/QualiTorque/torque-end-environment)).

 To use this GitHub Action you need to have an account in Torque and an API token.